 There is no “official” dressing for this warm Brussels sprouts salad as the maple glaze adds sufficient sweetness and flavour.
 We create a zesty balance with a good squeeze of lemon juice and then combine the salad with olive oil.

 Place maple glazed Brussels sprouts, Dutch carrots, freekeh, peas and walnuts in a large mixing bowl and squeeze lemon juice and drizzle olive oil into bowl.
 Toss all ingredients together ensuring everything is well covered.
 Add salt & pepper to taste.

 I definitely loved all the ingredients together for this freekeh recipe.
 It may seem like a lot of elements but this what creates delicious harmony in a salad.
-The nutty texture of freekeh and toasted walnuts along with sweet maple glazed Brussels sprouts and dutch carrots balanced with freshness of peas and then rounded off with creamy goat’s cheese, our warm Brussels sprouts salad is insanely flavoursome.
+The nutty texture of freekeh and toasted walnuts along with sweet maple glazed Brussels sprouts and dutch carrots balanced with freshness of peas.
+It is then rounded off with creamy goat’s cheese, our warm Brussels sprouts salad is insanely flavoursome.

 I served and devoured this warm salad straight after all the elements were cooked.
 The combination was hearty and comforting.
 However, if preparing as a side dish for entertaining such as Christmas or Thanksgiving dinners, you can prepare most elements in advance and toss together when you need to.